 Mathematika is a hybrid journal, with standard subscription access as the default and an Open Access option.
 For a summary of publishing rights, Open Access and archiving policies for the Mathematika, please see this fact sheet.

-All surplus income from the publication of Mathematika is used to support the mathematics community in the form of research grants, conference grants, prizes, initiatives for early career researchvers and the promotion of mathematics.
+All surplus income from the publication of Mathematika is returned to mathematicians and mathematics research via the Society's research grants, conference grants, prizes, initiatives for early career researchvers and the promotion of mathematics.